mt-davis/google-mapper/README.md

 end
 ```
-Once you have successfully modified the model file you should see the latitude and longitude in the show view.
+Once you have successfully modified the model file, you should see the latitude and longitude in your users views.
-To get more information of the [geocode gem](https://github.com/alexreisner/geocoder)
+To get more information on the [geocode gem](https://github.com/alexreisner/geocoder)

-2. Javascript Dependencies
+Javascript Dependencies
 you want to add the follwoing at the top of the page where you want to display your map.
 ```ruby
 <script src="//maps.google.com/maps/api/js?v=3.18&sensor=false&client=&key=&libraries=geometry&language=&hl=&region="></script>
 <script src="//google-maps-utility-library-v3.googlecode.com/svn/tags/markerclustererplus/2.0.14/src/markerclusterer_packed.js"></script>
 <script src='//google-maps-utility-library-v3.googlecode.com/svn/tags/infobox/1.1.9/src/infobox_packed.js' type='text/javascript'></script> <!-- only if you need custom infoboxes -->
 ```
-You will be require to make a "underscore.js" file then copy and paste the Production Version of this code [here](http://underscorejs.org/underscore-min.js)  and place it in the
+You will be require to make a "underscore.js" file then copy and paste the "Production Version" of this code [here](http://underscorejs.org/underscore-min.js)  and place it in the
 "underscore.js" you just created.
 Then move the file in to the "vendor\assets\javascripts" folder To find out more about Uderscore.js go to [underscorejs.org](http://underscorejs.org/)

-3. You want to add the following into the appication.js file which is located in "app\assets\javascripts\appication.js"
+You want to add the following into the appication.js file which is located in "app\assets\javascripts\appication.js"
 ```ruby
 //= require underscore
 //= require gmaps/google